hashicorp/consul-telemetry-collector/README.md

 ### Step 2: Configure Service Intentions

-To authorize communication with the Consul Telemetry Collector to from Envoy proxies, you need to create a [`ServiceIntention`](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions):
+You will need to authorize communication to the Consul Telemetry Collector from Envoy proxies with a [`ServiceIntention`](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions):

 ```bash
 cat <<EOF | kubectl apply --filename -